RoyAwesome/WorldSmith/README.md

 All major dependencies are included in the repository.
 They are
 * [KVLib] - Valve Key-Value parsing library in C#
 * [Sprache] - Monadic Parsing library for C#

+Worldsmith also relies on some NuGet packages.
+If you are using Visual Studio 2012 or 2013, this will be automatically handled.
+If not, you need to install NuGet and restore the dependencies.

 Worldsmith was created with Visual Studio 2013.